 If you’re looking to stay closer to the Denver area, I’d recommend exploring the lower highlands area where you can grab some globally inspired tapas (or small plates) at Linger Eatuaries or a sweet treat at Little Man’s Ice Cream Factory.
-There’s also an immersive art experience like the Meow Wolf Immersive Art Exhibition (which I totally recommend if you like alternative art).
-Other ideas could be:
+There’s also an immersive art experience like the Meow Wolf Immersive Art Exhibition, other ideas include:

 Dinner in Denver

 As an Elopement Photographer my goal is to have you look back on your day and feel what it was like to be there; to create a lasting emotion that resurfaces every-time you want to relive this chapter of your lives.